I like to call the Coleman RoadTrip LXE the starter version of the RoadTrip line of portable grills.

 Even with the smaller price tag, it still has all of the best features that other grills in this line share.

 Coleman created a product that took the best of portability and cooking ability and merged it into one fantastic grill that can go nearly everywhere.

 This grill is so versatile, it’s perfect for RV camping and trips, or picnics and tailgate parties.

 I also really like how big this grill is.
 For a portable grill, you would be amazed at just how big the cooking surface is.
 It’s 285 square inches, but for those of us who need a little help imagining just how much room that is, think of it this way – the grill itself is 24″ wide and 12″ deep.
 That is more than enough room to cook food for a family of four and a guest or two.

 What really makes this RoadTrip grill a tremendous portable grill is just how easy it is to take with you.
-Yes, it might have a really big cooking surface, but it folds down in a snap.
+Yes, it might have a large cooking surface, but it folds down in a snap.
 The stand cleverly becomes an extendable handle on one side and wheels on the other, making the LXE very easy to wheel down to your favorite beach spot.

 Other Noteworthy Features